Naqhid/RPG-Game-Javascript/README.md

 > For movement you can use WSAD keys.

+> The control includes (W-Move up, A-Move left, S-Move down, D-Move Right) keys.

+> For attack you can use the left click.

 > Hero can attack the enemies and score the Points.

 > If the hero is unable to defend himself, then he dies and the game is over.